bighappyface/d8-testing-example/README.md

 5. Run `drush en simpletest` to install Simpletest
 6. Run `cp -r ../test_example modules` to add the `test_example` module to the dev application

+## Running the tests

+Run `php core/scripts/run-tests.sh --url http://localhost:8383 --color --verbose --module test_example`

 ## Unit Tests

-Run `php core/scripts/run-tests.sh --color --verbose --module test_example`

 The `Drupal\Tests\test_example\Unit\TestExampleConversionsTest` test demonstrates a unit test of a Drupal 8 service as well as a PHPUnit data provider.